 The Drone Law public consultation closed on June 7, and the CAA says it will make a final decision on the registration scheme charges on September 16.

-The drone registration is set to launch on October
+The drone registration is set to launch on October 1 2019, and will be a legal requirement under the Air Navigation Order (ANO) from November 30.

 From November 30 2019, drone operators of drones between 250g and 20 kilograms will have to register their device with the Civil Aviation Authority (CAA) and take an online safety test.
 Anyone who fails to register or sit the competency tests could face fines of up to £1000.